 The United States spends undoubtedly a high amount of money on healthcare, nearly 18% of its GDP.
 Its expenditure is almost double that of other high-income nations like the UK, Germany, Canada, and Australia.
 Nevertheless, more spending does not equate to better outcomes.

-According to studies, many of the nations that have a lesser healthcare expenditure compared to the US experience better results in the overall health of their nationals.
-The Journal of the American Medical Association (JAMA) recently published a new report citing that slightly less than half of the US healthcare expenditure goes into planning, controlling and managing medical services, especially at the administrative level.
+According to studies, many of the nations that have lesser healthcare expenditures compared to the US experience better results in the overall health of their nationals.
+The Journal of the American Medical Association (JAMA) recently published a new report citing that slightly less than half of the US healthcare expenditure goes into planning, controlling, and managing medical services, especially at the administrative level.

 Population Health Management

 Hepp believes AI could help in reducing costs in population health management, a discipline within the healthcare industry that not only studies but also facilitates care delivery across a group of people or the general population.
 According to Prashanth Kini, Avasdi’s VP of product management for health care, population health is not a destination but rather a moving target with goals that when once achieved, they will be promptly replaced by new ones that are currently out of reach.